HumanBrainProject/pyunicore/README.md

     Specify the `password` if needed to load the private key
   * Bearer token - give the token value via the `token` parameter

-(note: the SSH key authentication requires UFTP Auth server 2.7.0 or later)
+(note: the SSH key authentication using this library requires UFTP Auth server 2.7.0 or later)

 ### Mounting remote filesystems via UFTP

-PyUNICORE contains a FUSE driver based on [fusepy](htt ps://pypi.org/project/fusepy/), allowing you to mount a remote filesystem via UFTP.
+PyUNICORE contains a FUSE driver based on [fusepy](https://pypi.org/project/fusepy), allowing you to mount a remote filesystem via UFTP.
 Mounting is a two step process,

   * authenticate to an Auth server, giving you the UFTPD host/port and one-time password